gvwilson/thirdbit/src/fiction/eimin/index.md

 I didn't know who "they" were, but I was going to find out.

-I almost turned around to head straight back to Medef, but instead I stayed on my original course.
-"A fatal mistake can sometimes save you a few minutes of thought," Razi told me once.
+I almost turned around to head straight back to Medef, but as Razi liked to say, a fatal mistake can sometimes save you a few minutes of thought.
 If I went back to Medef right away, everyone in the village would be able to *drome* how angry I was.
 I needed a plan,